 - Check your roof.
 Firmly secure loose tiles or unsecured corrugated sheets on your roof so they don’t turn into projectiles or pose a flood risk to your home.

 - Prepare a supply kit.
-Battery-powered torches and a radio are essential inclusions in any storm survival kit, as are first-aid supplies and water.
-You may also wish to include important mementoes to protect from damage or loss in a storm.
+Battery-powered torches and a radio are essential inclusions in any storm survival kit, as are first aid supplies and water.
+You may also wish to include important mementos to protect from damage or loss in a storm.